AFLplusplus/AFLplusplus/docs/FAQ.md

 the edge coverage result will be different accross runs.
 Those edges that change are then flagged "unstable".

-The more "unstable" edges, the more difficult for afl++ to identify valid new paths.
+The more "unstable" edges, the more difficult for AFL++ to identify valid new paths.

 A value above 90% is usually fine and a value above 80% is also still ok, and